rapiddweller/rapiddweller-benerator-ce/doc/distribution.md

 admin,1
 ```

-and use it in an configuration like this:
+and use it in a configuration like this:

 ```xml
 <generate type="user" count="100">